yavdr/yavdr-ansible/README.md

 - 32 Bit Installations are untested, but should work
 - You need an IGP/GPU with support for VDPAU or VAAPI if you want to use software output plugins for VDR like softhddevice or vaapidevice
 - xineliboutput/vdr-sxfe works with software rendering, too
-- Can be used in a VirtualBox VM (VirtualBox 5.22 works better than Version 6.0.0)
+- Can be used in a VirtualBox VM

 ## Usage:

-Set up a Ubuntu Server 18.04.x Installation and install `openssh-server`.
+Set up a Ubuntu Server 20.04.x Installation and install `openssh-server`.

-NOTE: it is important to use the [alternative server installer](https://www.ubuntu.com/download/alternative-downloads#alternate-ubuntu-server-installer) or the [mini.iso](https://help.ubuntu.com/community/Installation/MinimalCD), otherwise the boot splash and Xorg won't work properly.
+NOTE: it is important to use the [alternative server installer](http://cdimage.ubuntu.com/ubuntu-server/daily-live/current/focal-live-server-amd64.iso)

 ### Download yavdr-ansible
 NOTE: It is recommended to use a SSH connection to run the playbook, especially if a nvidia card is used (in order to change from the nouveau to the nvidia driver the local console output needs to be disabled temporarily).